pandrodo/pathfinder/README.md

 # Pathfinder

-React application that uses various algorithms (such as Dijkstra, A*, nba) for shortest path search.
+React Redux application that uses various algorithms (such as Dijkstra, A*, nba) for shortest path search.
+Written in TypeScript.

 ## Map